fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 unsigned int get_size()
 ```
-Return size of the array at each time step.
+Return the size of the array at each time step.

 ```c++
 Beliefs(std::vector<Ty> D)